leonardohss0/etl-sql-s3-redshift/README.md

-# Using Airflow to push data do S3 bucket and run a job from AWS Glue to transform and clean the data.
+# Using Airflow to push data from S3 bucket and run a job from AWS Glue to transform and clean the data.
 Keywords: Python, Airflow, AWS, S3, Redshift, Glue, ETL, Postgresql and Docker

 ### Description